Important Academic Policies

 - If you are failing more than 50% of your coursework when you resign, those grades will be posted on your transcripts as WFs and factor into your overall GPA.

-- If you are on academic warning and resign after mid-semester, you will be suspended if the grades reported would have resulted in your suspension.
+- If you are on academic warning and resign after the final drop date, you will be suspended if the grades reported would have resulted in your suspension.

 Financial Consequences of Resigning